NOAA-GFDL/FRE-NCtools/README.md

 On many systems, information of the NetCDF headers and libraries can be obtained by the nf-config and nc-config commands.

-## Building and Installation - possible minimum configuration
+## Building and Installation - Possible minimum configuration

 If you received this as a package, the standard:

 ```
-cd FRE-NCTools
+cd FRE-NCtools
 configure
 make
 make install
 ```

 should be sufficient.
-If you cloned the git repository, you must first run the `autoreconf` command with the `--install` option to install missing autotools files:
+If you cloned the git repository, you must first run the `autoreconf` command with the `-i` (or `--install`) option to install missing autotools files:

 ```
-cd FRE-NCTools
+cd FRE-NCtools
 autoreconf -i
 ./configure
 make